rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 * i.e. `U` contains all those edges in `E` whose endpoints are both in `T`
 * i.e. `S` is a subgraph of `G`, induced by its vertex-subset `T`

-Note that, in the context of relations, an induced subgraph represents the restricted relation of its super-graph.
+Note that, in the context of relations, an induced subgraph represents a restriction of its super-relation.
 That is, restricted to the given subset of vertices.

 Note that there is in general no requirement or limitation as to how the subset of vertices `T` is formed.
 And because `T` may contain disconnected vertices,